S0jer/algorithms-and-data-structures-course-2022/README.md

-# ASD_2022
+# Algorithms and Data Structures course 2022

-## Algorithmic problems solved during algorithms and data structures  course in 2021.
+## This repository is a collective of algorithms and structures implemented and explained in Python.